Illegal Money Lending

 Stop Loan Sharks

 If money is tight, don’t be tempted to use a loan shark.
-A Real Life story of a Loan Shark borrower.
+A Real Life story of a Loan Shark borrower (PDF, 39KB).

 We work with The Trading Standards South East illegal money lending team to tackle loan sharks.
 They are authorised to operate in the area, will investigate and prosecute loan sharks for illegal lending and related criminal activity.